rwberendsen/eldiem/README.md

 of values.
 Deleting columns, or reordering them would require issuing ALTER TABLE statements.

+### Data contracts

+Data contracts are an emerging topic to handle change management in transactional applications with regard to the impact of such changes in downstream data products.
+Sanderson et al have done considerable work on describing ways of working with data contracts, and also go into some detail on how an implementation of them might look.
+One component of a data contract would be a schema speficication, for which they recommend JSON schema.
+Work by Andrew Jones considers also Avro, and Protobuf, as well as JSON schema.
+Indeed, this document is most closely related to work on data contracts, and much of the discussion, also in relation to technologies such as Iceberg and Delta Lake would apply to any approach one would take when working with data contracts.

 ## Discussion

 So what we propose here is a data format that is human and machine readable for